terrastruct/d2/README.md

 Sketch-mode rendering uses [rough-go](https://github.com/d2lang/rough-go), a native Go port of Rough.js 4.0.4.

+LaTeX labels use [mathjax-go](https://github.com/d2lang/mathjax-go), a native Go port of the MathJax 3.2.2 TeX-to-SVG pipeline.

 ## Comparison

 For a comparison against other popular text-to-diagram tools, see